OWRC/info/hydrographseparation/index.md

 ### PART (3)
-The PART technique (Rutledge, 1998).
-This method aims to reproduce the conceptual hydrograph represented in the Figures above.
-Using a combination of quick flow termination estimates $(N)$, recession coefficients $(k)$, and a parameter termed the "antecedent requirement," a combination of forward and backward filtering techniques are used in producing the final hydrograph separation estimates.
-Three estimates using the PART method are produced here, based on the suggested antecedent requirement choices offered by Rutledge (1998):
+The PART technique (Rutledge, 1998) aims to reproduce the conceptual hydrograph represented in [the Figure above](#LinsleyFranzini).
+Using quick flow termination estimates $(N)$, recession coefficients $(k)$, and the concept of the "antecedent recession requirement," a combination of forward and backward filtering techniques are used in producing the final hydrograph separation estimates.
+Three estimates using the PART method are produced here, based on the suggested "antecedent recession requirement" choices offered by Rutledge (1998):

-1. $\text{antecedent requirement} = 1$;
-1. $\text{antecedent requirement} = 2$; and,
-1. $\text{antecedent requirement} = 3$.
+> *...once considering the requirement of antecedent recession to be the largest integer that is less than the result of $N$, and once for each of the next two larger integers.*

+Then, "linear interpolation is used to estimate ground-water discharge during periods of surface runoff."

 ### Clarifica
 The Clarifica Inc., (2002) technique.
 This method separates the total flow hydrograph by performing two sweeps on the hydrograph.
 The first is a 6-day moving minimum, followed by a 5-day moving average (3-days previous, 1-day ahead).
 This method was designed for use within southern Ontario watersheds and tends to produce higher estimates of baseflow during peak flow events.